-The hotel administration wanted to create a marvelous botanic garden for the guests to have long romantic walks.
-The hote is not in operation any more.
-Yet tropical gardens continue to grow, making this tiny island and attractive habitat for a variety of birds and butterflies.
+The hotel administration wanted to create a marvellous botanic garden for the guests to have long romantic walks.
+The hotel is not in operation anymore.
+Yet tropical gardens continue to grow, making this tiny island an attractive habitat for a variety of birds and butterflies.
 The flowers have also gone wild and now decorate the planes which used to be the golf course.
 This is a true paradise for bird and insect watchers.

 Pulau Besar is one of its kind.
-It illustrate the unique religion-business conflict and what might happen to the place too many people are interested in.
-From the touristic perspective it is an extremely interesting place to visit.
+This unique religion-business conflict shows what happens to the place too many people visit.
+From the touristic perspective, it is an extremely interesting place to visit.
 We highly recommend to check it out anyone going to Malacca region!